schism-dev/schism/docs/mesh-generation/meshing-for-compound-floods/meshing-in-SMS.md

 ![Clean SMS map](../../assets/mesh-clean-map.png)

 Two cleans are needed because the second clean will snap some of the newly created points during the first clean.
+SOmetimes it helps to close and restart the SMS session to get around mesh errors.

 ## **Build polygons**